Top 28 Most Famous Day Traders And Their Secrets

 - We can learn from successes as well as failures.
 Some of the most famous day traders made huge losses as well as gains.

-- Some famous day traders changed markets forever.
+- Some famous best day traders changed markets forever.
 Their trades have had the ability to shatter economies.

 - Not all successful day traders started out as traders.
 Many of them had different ambitions at first but were still able to change their career.

 Discover a smarter and simpler way to trade in the financial markets.
 Join some of the world’s top traders and replicate their trading activity in real time, by using Etoro patented Copy feature.
 Open a live account today and start trading in minutes.